 Conor Kelly is a Ph.D. candidate and Flatley Fellow in theological ethics at Boston College.
 He holds a Bachelor of Arts in history and theology and a Master of Theological Studies in moral theology from the University of Notre Dame.
-His research interests focus on issues of applied ethics–especially sexual ethics, business ethics, and healthcare ethics–and he is particularly concerned with promoting moral discernment in ordinary life.
-His dissertation is developing a theology of work and leisure with corresponding ethical applications, precisely to encourage this type of moral evaluation.
-Conor also attempts to further this goal as a teacher, finding ways to use lectures and discussions to equip his students with tools for ethical reflection in their own lives.
+His research interests focus on issues of applied ethics–especially sexual ethics, business ethics, and health care ethics–and he is particularly concerned with promoting moral discernment in ordinary life.
+His dissertation, which he defended in January, developed a theology of work and leisure with corresponding ethical applications, precisely to encourage this type of moral evaluation.
+Conor also works to further this goal as a teacher, finding ways to use lectures and discussions to equip his students with tools for ethical reflection in their own lives.

 For more information, please see the links for the CV and Teaching Portfolio under the banner at the top of this page.